-- (i) The kernel-technique is at its best analyzing large patterns in the data, notably long-run processes where it does not matter that the lag structure is soft. - (ii) The size of the reflection depends upon the correlation, $\alpha$ : If $\alpha$ is close to $\pm 1$ , the reflection is large and two kernels become symmetrical, and thus difficult to distinguish.
+- (i) The kernel-technique is at its best analyzing large patterns in the data, notably long-run processes where it does not matter that the time dimension is scrambled, so that the lag structure is soft. - (ii) The size of the reflection depends upon the correlation, $\alpha$ : If $\alpha$ is close to $\pm 1$ , the reflection is large and two kernels become symmetrical, and thus difficult to distinguish.
 If $\alpha$ is close to zero, the reflection vanishes, and the kernels become orthogonal.
 Thus, it may confirm/reject both theories independently.
 If $\alpha$ is moderate, the reflection is weak.